srvrco/getssl/README.md

 ### **Installing Binary Packages**

-To install the binary package with the rpm package manager for RedHat, CentOS, or Oracle Linux distributions:
+To install the binary package with the rpm package manager for RedHat, CentOS, SuSe, Oracle Linux, or AWS Linux distributions:
 ```sh
 rpm -i getssl-2.47-1.noarch.rpm
 ```